 Now down to the nitty-gritty.
 These are some dry cleaner insurance options you should consider.

 General Liability Insurance

 General liability insurance—also known as “Slip and fall insurance”—is a policy that every small business owner needs.
 It protects you if you’re accused of third-party bodily injury, third-party property damage, or advertising injury.

 Example: It’s the middle of winter and customers have been dragging slush and snow inside.
 A customer slips and falls on your wet floor, cracking their head open.
 They can sue you to cover their medical bills.
-But if you have general liability, your insurance company can step in to foot the bill.
+But if you have general liability insurance, your insurance company can step in to foot the bill for the customer injury.

 Commercial Property Insurance

 You probably own or lease a small building to house your dry cleaning equipment and any clothing you’re cleaning for customers, right?
 What happens if a strong storm blows through or you suffer damage from a fire?
 Unless you have property coverage, it can cost you thousands of dollars to repair the building and compensate customers for damaged items.

 But property insurance can help cover those costs up to the limits of your policy.
 Business property coverage can include business personal property, inventory, equipment, and the building itself if a covered peril occurs (things like a fire, storms, theft, or vandalism).

 Bailee’s Coverage for Dry Cleaners/Laundromats

 Do you need bailee’s coverage?
 If you offer dry cleaning and laundry services, you should consider this add-on to commercial property insurance.
 This endorsement covers any property stored on your premises that is not owned by you or your shop but is in your possession.
 If the property is damaged, this can limit your financial risks and out-of-pocket replacement costs.